Commonly Used Brand Name(s)Librax

 If you develop any unusual and strange thoughts or behavior while you are taking chlordiazepoxide, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, suicidal thoughts, and unusual excitement, nervousness, or irritability.

-Do not stop taking it without checking with your doctor first.
+Do not suddenly stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), stomach or muscle cramps, tremors, or unusual behavior.